ShankyJS/flat-course/README.md

 Most HTML tags work just like this:

--[]Opening tag, which states what kind of tag we’re using;
+[X]Opening tag, which states what kind of tag we’re using;
--[]The text we want the tag to be applied to;
+[Y]The text we want the tag to be applied to;
--[]Closing tag, which makes sure the tag is limited to a certain piece of text.
+[Z]Closing tag, which makes sure the tag is limited to a certain piece of text.

 ## Basic HTML Document Structure.